Top News The 19th JPMA Forum" was held.

 Scene at the venue

-Mr. Yasuhiro Fujiwara, President, PMDA
+Mr. Yasuhiro Fujiwara, PMDA Chief Executive

 In order to realize the four "Fs," the PMDA must make the best decisions in each of its operations, taking into account the scientific evaluation of risks and benefits over time and the efficacy and safety of products while keeping the clinical field in mind, respond to innovative technologies based on the latest science, improve transparency and provide accurate information to the medical field, patients, and the public, and provide a high quality of service to the public.
 Various efforts are required to improve transparency and provide accurate information to the medical community, patients, and the public.

-In particular, as specific efforts to respond to innovative technologies and products, we have implemented the "Pioneer Review Designation System," "Conditional Early Approval System for Pharmaceuticals," and "Approval System for Regenerative Medicine Products with Conditions and Deadlines" for the early commercialization of new drugs and regenerative medicine products, and also established the Regulatory Science Center.
+In particular, as specific efforts to respond to innovative technologies and products, we have implemented the "Pioneer Review Designation System," "Conditional Accelerated Approval System for Pharmaceuticals," and "Conditional and Time-Limited Approval System for Regenerative Medicine Products" for the early commercialization of new drugs and regenerative medicine products, and also established the Regulatory Science Center and established the "Scientific Committee" and "Scientific Committee" for the early commercialization of regenerative medicine products.
 In addition, the Pharmaceuticals Association of Japan (PAK) has established the Regulatory Science Center, which aims to improve its ability to respond to innovative technologies through the implementation of the "Scientific Committee" and "Horizon Scanning" programs.

-The Pharmaceutical Manufacturers Association of Japan (PMDA) is an association of R&D-oriented pharmaceutical companies that aims to contribute to the improvement of human health in Japan and around the world through the development of innovative and highly useful pharmaceutical products and the sound growth of the pharmaceutical industry.
-The PMDA's new four Fs ("Patient First," "Access First," "Safety First," and "Asia First") are exactly the path that the Pharmaceutical Manufacturers Association of Japan (PMAJ) should take.
+The JPMA is an association of R&D-oriented pharmaceutical companies that aims to contribute to the improvement of human health in Japan and around the world through the development of innovative and highly useful pharmaceutical products and the sound growth of the pharmaceutical industry.
+Safety First," "Asia First," and "Patient First") are exactly the path that the JPMA should take.

-Part II: Roundtable Discussion
+Part II Round-table Discussion

 Minister of Health, Labour and Welfare